topollonaketsana/Hands-On-Machine-Learning-Projects/README.md

 ```

 ## Note
-I have created the repository for Jupyter Notebook ([here](https://github.com/topollonaketsana/JupyterLab.git)).
+I have created the repository for Jupyter Lab ([here](https://github.com/topollonaketsana/JupyterLab.git)).
 This repository will guide you on how to download JupyterLab or how to create a Virtual Jupyter Notebook on your browser rather than downloading it.